adutton/pi-jukebox/README.md

 Reboot

+### Random configuration required
-To use the 3.5mm jack:
-* Run `sudo raspi-config` and set "Audio Output" to "Force 3.5mm"
+* To use the 3.5mm jack run `sudo raspi-config` and set "Audio Output" to "Force 3.5mm"
 * Prevent the blank screen from popping up
 Edit `/home/pi/.xinitrc` and comment out the line starting with
 ```
 chromium-browser ...
 ```

-Turn on HDMI by editing `sudo nano /boot/config.txt` and commenting out the `hdmi_blanking` line.
+* Turn on HDMI display by editing `sudo nano /boot/config.txt` and commenting out the `hdmi_blanking` line.

-Configure startup settings to autologin to console: https://www.opentechguides.com/how-to/article/raspberry-pi/134/raspbian-jessie-autologin.html
+* Configure startup settings to autologin to console: https://www.opentechguides.com/how-to/article/raspberry-pi/134/raspbian-jessie-autologin.html

-Run `setup.sh` to install prequisites and set up the autorunning of the `jukebox.py`.
+* Run `setup.sh` to install prequisites and set up the autorunning of the `jukebox.py`.
+* I also installed `mpc`, a command-line tool for working with MPD via `pip3 install mpc`

 ## Music

 ### Add music
-Put music on a USB key, you may have to rescan in MPD to pick up the new songs.
+Put music on a USB key or the SDCARD itself, you may have to rescan in MPD to pick up the new songs.
 Music should be prefixed with three digits and a dash `###-Song name.mp3`.
-Music can be located on the internal SD card or the

 ### Add radio stations
 Add local radio stations using the web interface.
 Name the radio stations `###-Station name`.
 You can use 3 or 4 digits for the station.

 ## Use
-To play a song, just type the three-digit number prefixed to the song name.
+To queue up a song, just type the three-digit number prefixed to the song name.

 To play radio stations, start with 9, then the 3-4 digit station number.
-Stations will be added to the queue but will never advance.
-You'll need to skip the station to move to the next.
+Playing a station will delete the queue.
+Adding a song to the queue will stop the radio station and immediately start the song.

+### Controls
 * Skip - `/` or `s`
 * Increase volume - `+`
 * Decrease volume - `-`